varshith19-ctrl/ChatSync/README.md

 - 💡 Toggle Interface: Sidebar includes a simple switch to enable/disable AI summarization.
 - 💬 Persistent History: Messages are stored and retrieved from a database.
 - 🌐 Clean UI: Built using **React**, **Tailwind CSS**, and **DaisyUI** for a modern and responsive look.
-- 📅 Scheduling Feature: Schedule messages or meetings directly within the chat.
-Includes time-picker, reminder notifications, and calendar integration support.
+- 📅 Scheduling Feature: Schedule messages directly within the chat.
+Includes time-picker and calendar integration support.
 ---